MacHansson/lazy-debian-updater/README.md

 # lazy-debian-updater
-The easiest automatic debian updater for apt and flatpak.
+The simplest automatic debian updater for apt and flatpak for lazy users.
 KDE only.